 We do occasionally have some short instructional activities on the side during the first 20-30 minutes for those interested.
 Also, in general the stronger players in the club usually show the newer players strategies and ideas along the way.
 We do plan to have some more structured free classes at some point as well.
 We also do have a couple of members who offer paid coaching for those interested.
-Please see our "coaches" page here: COACHES
+Please see our COACHES PAGE to find out more.

 Chess happens!
 On most Wednesday we just casually play chess and socialize.
 People are free to play whoever they want and with or without a clock at whatever time controls they want.
 Some people chat and slowly play, some people learn from the better players, and some people just try to play as many games as they can before the library closes.
 It's really up to you.

 On the 4th Wednesday of every month we have a tournament night where anyone who wants to can play in our FREE unrated tournament to get a feel for what chess tournaments are like and play some competitive chess.

 No!
 Our mission is to provide a place to socialize, play chess casually, play chess competitively, and improve at chess completely FREE with no barriers to entry.

 The USCF stands for the United States Chess Federation and it is the national governing body of competitive chess in the United States (FIDE is the international chess governing body).
 They provide a national rating system for ranked tournaments all over the country.
 We are a USCF member club but you do NOT need to be a USCF member to just come and play chess at the club.